 - Toaster – much more efficient, and convenient, than sticking on the grill if you like toasted bread.

 - Hand / Stick Blender & Whisk – go for something with a strong motor, it’ll last much longer.
 Mine has a chopping attachments that is great for chopping veg finely for curry pastes.

 - Stand Mixer – this is good for things that need mixing for longer than your arms could hold a hand mixer, like buttercream or meringue.
 Choose something with a glass or stainless steel mixing bowl as these won’t get stained and scraped like the plastic bowls do.

 I have been tempted to buy a slow cooker, airfryer and pressure cooker in the past but I did a bit of research and decided against both purchases.
 Firstly slow cookers (crock pots) aren’t any more energy efficient than traditional ovens and preparing a meal in the morning to have that evening just doesn’t suit our current lifestyle.
 It’s the same with actifryers, they pretty much use the same amount of energy as a traditional oven.
 The pressure cooker was of interest for meat based stews but now that we’re eating less meat and hoping to eat even less in the future it seems a waste to buy one.

 I’m not a fan of smoothies or juices but if you are then invest in the highest power blender you can get.
 I’m not going to give recommendation here but the advice to look for warranties and the availability of spare parts and repair service would still apply.

-So I hope this post was of value to you and gave you some food for thought (another pun!)
-If it did please consider supporting me with a wee donation on Patreon.
+So I hope this post was of value to you and gave you some food for thought (another pun!).
 Till next time.

 PS – Similar posts that might interest you include;